shantoze/TAS/README.md

    ```
 4. On first launch:
    - Choose **option 1** to select the source project to build
-   - From the main menu, select **Install Tools** to download required components
+   - From the main menu, select **Install and update** to download required components
    - Adjust build options, then start the build process

 ---